Healthy ageing and frailty

 Understanding the lives of older people living with frailty.
 This resource explores the everyday reality and experience of frailty.
 The report spends time with older people living with frailty in their own homes, exploring the challenges they face and some of the barriers that prevent them from getting the most from their care.

-Health lifestyles and Active Devon are services that can support people to be healthy and active throughout life.
+Active Devon can support people to be healthy and active throughout life.

 Your local GP practice may refer you to a social prescriber who will assist you to meet your own needs and access groups or services to support you living in the community.

 If you are living with a long-term condition the HOPE programme can help you learn how to manage your condition.